If you had to guess, how many social media platforms do you think exist right now?

 So, in this article, we're going to take a closer look at:

-- What makes Instagram such a valuable resource for businesses
+- What makes Instagram such a valuable marketing tool

 - The difference between KPIs and metrics for marketing reports